BrianYi/RichPaint/README.md

-A mimic of Paint of Win10, I wanna make it more powerful like Notepad++.
+A mimic of Paint in Win10, I wanna make it more powerful like Notepad++.
 Not only paint, but also powerful operations like typing text, insert picture, make gif, etc.
 There're a lot to do...